dstroot/skeleton/README.md

 };
 ```

-The `isAuthenticated` middleware checks if you are authenticated and if not redirects you to the login page, otherwise it just calls `next` and your conroller renders the page.
+The `isAuthenticated` middleware checks if you are authenticated and if not redirects you to the login page, otherwise it just calls `next` and your controller renders the page.

 ```js
 exports.isAuthenticated = function(req, res, next) {